Law and Society Association: Annual meetings

+Law and Society Association Prizes

+The Association awards several prizes annually.
+The Harry J. Kalven, Jr. Prize, the Herbert Jacob Book Prize, the James Willard Hurst Prize, the John Hope Franklin Prize, and the Law and Society Association International Prize are among them.

 Law and Society Association International Prize

 This prize is offered to a scholar (typically residing outside of the U.S.) who made significant contributions to the advancement of knowledge in the field of law and society.
 Past recipients of the award include: